This post may contain affiliate links. Please see my disclosure policy for details.

 The Greenway Drawing Room is a lovely and light airy space with a suite in the middle by the fire.

-You can find piano in the corner that there family used to play and entertain each other and ‘do as they liked’ with songs and dancing too.
+You can find a piano in the corner that the family used to play and entertain each other and ‘do as they liked’ with songs and dancing too.